Code-Institute-Submissions/ZoranZoroe-pp1-fitness-factory/README.md

     * First is the main image with the banner displaying header text as an introduction for training programme page.
     * Second is the information on our training programmes including text part including which exercises should be performed for each body part and youtube videos on how to perform each exercise.

+* Nutrition:
+  * Nutrition section is divided into main banner image holding header text emphasising the importance of proper nutrition in order to build muscles and images with text describing what are the benefits of using them.